-The Paducah Gaseous Diffusion Plant is in rural western Kentucky, 10 miles west of Paducah (Figures 9 and 10).
+The Paducah Gaseous Diffusion Plant sits on a 3,556-acre site located in rural western Kentucky, ten miles west of Paducah.
 For more than 60 years, the Paducah Gaseous Diffusion Plant enriched uranium, first supporting the nation's nuclear weapons program and then producing fuel for commercial nuclear power plants.
-Paducah Gaseous Diffusion Plant enrichment operations ended in 2013, and the facility transitioned to US.
-Department of Energy Office of Environmental Management (DOE EM) in 2014.
+Enrichment operations ended in July 2013, and the facility, now referred to as the Paducah Site, transitioned to the United States (U.S.) Department of Energy's Office of Environmental Management (DOE) in 2014.65